carmelosantana/hrt-p2p-healing/README.md

 Any registered user can produce content or participate in the market as a buyer or seller.

-Users can be verified by a vote and a community consensus.
+Users can be verified by a peer initiated vote and a community consensus.

+### Roles

-Users can identify with roles.
-Some are granted by the system automatically.
+Users can identify with multiple roles.
+Some are granted by **Afternoon Maroon** automatically.

 | Role | Description |
 | --- | --- |